 Trademarks offer protection only in the countries in which they are registered or used.
 It is important to register your trademark in all countries in which your product is available, as it makes it easier for counterfeiters to get away with copying your product.
-The Madrid System allows you to register your Trademark within 122 countries, which may be a cost-effective solution for brands that need to trademark within the countries included.
+The Madrid Protocol allows you to register your Trademark within 122 countries, which may be a cost-effective solution for brands that need to trademark within the countries included.

 Here are the different types of trademarks that can be registered, from the strongest to weakest trademark type:

 These are words that have the sole purpose of being used as a trademark.
 It doesn’t have to have a connection to the good itself, nor may it have a meaning in itself.
 The clothing brand IKKS uses a fanciful mark.

 These are words that have meaning outside of the context it is used for the name of a brand, but that has no relation to the product the brand is selling.
 The brand Vans is an arbitrary mark.